-My Amedeo Modigliani for kids art lesson shows students how to distort a portrait, much in the way that he elongated necks and faces.
-Something about this process seems to free students up from getting overly fussy with their drawings.
+This Amedeo Modigliani for kids art lesson shows students how to distort a portrait, much in the way that he elongated necks and faces.

-The best medium for this?
+The best medium for this project?
 Thick pastels on black paper to imitating Modigliani’s rich dark paintings.
 If students trace their pencil drawing twice with the black pastel, to make the line really thick, it will have the most impact when they are done.

 - Cut the paper to 8″ x 18″.
 Fold the paper in half three times to make 8 equal sections as shown.
 Draw a head, neck and body as shown in the tutorial.